imanghafoori1/laravel-anypass/README.md

 This package is only a few lines (about 20 lines) of code with almost no overhead.

-It is also completely safe not to install it on production.
+It is also completely safe to avoid installing it on production without changing your code.
 Since it is a dev only dependency in your composer.json file.
 ```js
   "require-dev": {
        "imanghafoori/laravel-anypass": "dev-master",
         ...
   },
 ```
 ## Config

 To avoid accidental security vulnerabilities, 3 conditions should match before you can login with any password :